a5huynh/a5huynh.github.com/_posts/2018/2018-08-23-tbt-building-ti86-apps.md

 * Grayscale rendering

-If you take a look at a gif of the running game in Wabbit, you'll see that it oddly flashes due to the grayscale rendering, as seen below:
+If you take a look at a closeup gif of the running game in Wabbit, you'll see that it oddly flashes due to the grayscale rendering, as seen below:

 ![Game Flashing](/static/img/2018/z80-game-flashing.gif)